 Grooming Of Bernedoodle vs Goldendoodle

-- Grooming of both breeds will be almost identical.
+The grooming of both breeds will be almost identical.
 Both breeds come in curly or wavy hair types.
 The curlier the hair is, the less it will shed.

 Health Of The Bernedoodle vs Goldendoodle

-- Both the Bernedoodle and the Goldendoodle are healthy breeds overall.
+Both the Bernedoodle and the Goldendoodle are healthy breeds overall.
 They do not have any life-threatening diseases that they have known.

-- There are a few minor things that these breeds have been known to have.
+There are a few minor things that these breeds have been known to have.
 Bernedoodles are known to have hip and elbow dysplasia as they age because of their large size.

-- Likewise, Goldendoodles are prone to getting ear infections.
+Likewise, Goldendoodles are prone to getting ear infections.
 Ear infections are caused by their love of water combined with floppy ears.

 Training Of Bernedoodles vs Goldendoodles

 They are intelligent and will catch on quickly to any training session.
-When starting from a young age, both breeds will be a breeze to train.
+Both breeds will be a breeze to train when starting from a young age.

-It is not because they are dumb, but because they are testing their boundaries and limits that you have set.
-With a little patience and constant practice, your Bernedoodle will be trained in no time.
+It is not because they are dumb but because they are testing the boundaries and limits that you have set.
+With a bit of patience and constant practice, your Bernedoodle will be trained in no time.

 Whether it be adding a new baby to your family or moving across the country, these dogs generally do well to change as long as they have you.

-You will want to be sure to buy your doodle with a reputable breeder or to adopt from a shelter.
-While shelter costs do vary by location, in general breeders are more expensive.
+You will want to buy your doodle from a reputable breeder or adopt it from a shelter.
+While shelter costs vary by location, breeders are generally more expensive.

 In Conclusion: How To Choose

 They will love to do any outdoor activity with you.
 They are loving and yet almost daring.
 Goldendoodles will want to try new things and make you happy.

-- Bernedoodles do tend to be on the larger size, but with both breeds coming in miniature and toy breeds, there is a size for every household.
+Bernedoodles do tend to be on the larger size, but with both breeds coming in miniature and toy breeds, there is a size for every household.

-- Both the Bernedoodle and Goldendoodle have some fantastic attributes, and it can be hard making a final decision on which breed is right for your family.
+The Bernedoodle and Goldendoodle have some fantastic attributes, and it can be hard to decide which breed is right for your family.

 Lover Doodles FAQ: